MPHimperial/mphimperial.github.io/index.md

 ## Preparation for your Statistics course<a name="stats_list"></a>

 We teach Statistics at a fast pace.
 If you have no prior knowledge of Statistics, or if your stats is a bit rusty, you can make things easier on yourself by engaging with some course material before you start.
+This is especially the case if you do not know or remember what p-values are, or what confidence intervals are.

-**We suggest that you engage with ONE of the following items (listed as 1 to 6) if you do not know/ remember p-values and confidence intervals**
+**You might choose to engage with ONE of the following items (listed as 1 to 6)**

 1. Simple video explanations of core concepts in Statistics: Dr Nic’s Maths and Stats: Free. **Highly recommended**: **[Dr Nic's Stats videos](https://www.bing.com/videos/search?q=dr+nic+stats+youtube&qpvt=dr+nic+stats+youtube&FORM=VDRE)**